tmmss1-iscte/WiFiSniffer/README.md

 ## Configure interfaces
 The 'configure_interpfaces.py' file is responsible for configuring the wireless interfaces and preparing them to sniff data.

-As so, the functions in the 'file configure_interfaces.py' do the following steps:
+As so, the functions in the 'configure_interfaces.py' file do the following steps:
 1. kill possible interfering processes and stop network managers (```sudo airmon-ng check kill```);
 2. get the names of the wireless interfaces;
 3. set the wireless interfaces in monitor mode;